 Epilepsy and behavior: is there a connection?

 Children with epilepsy tend to have more learning and behavior problems than those who do not.
 Sometimes there is a connection.
-But these problems are not always caused by epilepsy.
+However, these problems are not always caused by epilepsy.

 About 15 to 35 percent of children with intellectual disabilities also have epilepsy.
-Often, they come from the same cause.
+Often, they come from the exact cause.

-Some people experience a change in behavior in minutes or hours before an attack.
-This could be related to the abnormal brain activity that precedes an attack, and may include:
+Some people experience a change in behavior minutes or hours before an attack.
+This could be related to the abnormal brain activity that precedes an attack and may include: